Table of Contents here.

 Lola re-engaged with Hopper and asked, “What could be keeping you away from Olympia’s triumphant return in LA tonight?”

 “I am spending the night in my ex-wife’s-dead-sister’s apartment on the Upper East Side,” Hopper answered, “performing an appraisal of sorts for the estate.
-I visited once while still a brother-in-law.
+I visited once while auditioning to be a brother-in-law.
 Quite an impressive domicile, especially for one person.”

 The sister, Birgit Brzezinski, was a Goldman Sachs investment banker, a senior partner actually, but she got unlucky last year.
 She was infected with COVID before receiving the second Pfizer vaccine shot.
 She never got well, was hospitalized for months, and passed away alone in Mt.
 Sinai Hospital earlier this year.

-“No one’s been in the apartment since,” Hopper explained, “and her sisters asked me to give it a tour while I was in New York and let me know what I think before they hand it over to a broker for sale.
-I think they want me to hide the porn stash or other secrets so the family can avoid the shame.”
+“No one’s been in the apartment since,” Hopper explained, “and her sisters asked me to give it a tour while I was in New York and let me know what I think before they hand it over to a broker for sale.”

 “Whoa!
 That’s the making of a juicy, best-selling saga,” Lola exclaimed.
 “And why in the name of Kim Il-sung would your ex-wife – of all people — ask this kind of favor of you?”